Green Chile Shredded Beef Cabbage Bowl (Video)

 If you look in the Cabbage Archives on Kalyn’s Kitchen, it’s not hard to see that I’m a huge cabbage fan!
 And since March is the month when cabbage goes on sale for St. Patrick’s Day, it seems like the perfect time to feature this favorite low-carb Green Chile Shredded Beef Cabbage Bowl.
 I first made the beef for this recipe in the slow cooker.
 But I’m updating the recipe with instructions for the Instant Pot as well, because the green chile shredded beef can easily be made using the Instant Pot if you add a bit more liquid.

-I really loved these bowls with green chile beef and cabbage, and I thought the beef was just spicy enough to be interesting.
-The shredded beef is also something that could be served in low-carb tortillas or over cauliflower rice for people who aren’t cabbage fans.
+I really loved these bowls with green chile beef and cabbage and a tasty avocado topping, and I thought the beef was just spicy enough to be interesting.
 The recipe does have some carbs, but remember the nutritional information is for the complete meal.
 And I guess the avocado salsa is optional if you want slightly less carbs, but I would never skip it myself; the tasty avocado salsa really makes this a wow!